 A middle ear infection sometimes clears on its own, but should be monitored to make sure it clears completely.
-It can sometimes be treated with antibiotics.
+It usually responds well to antibiotics.
 If not, it can be treated with pressure-equalization tubes placed through the eardrum to allow fluid to drain from the middle ear space.